bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/js-notes.md

 In UTF-16, the most common characters can be represented by a single 16-bit value (i.e. a code unit).
 However, this set of characters, known as the Base Multilingual Plane (BMP), is only <sup>1</sup>/<sub>17</sub><sup>th</sup> of the total addressable Unicode code points.
 The remaining code points, in the range of `65536` (`0x010000`) to `1114111` (`0x10FFFF`) are known as supplementary characters.
 In UTF-16, supplementary characters are represented by two 16-bit code units, known as surrogates, that were reserved for this purpose.
 A valid combination of two surrogates used to represent a supplementary character is known as a surrogate pair.

 Because `fromCharCode()` only works with 16-bit values (same as the `\u` escape sequence), a surrogate pair is required in order to return a supplementary character.
-For example, both `String.fromCharCode(0xD83C, 0xDF03)` and `\uD83C\uDF03` return code point `U+1F303` “Night with Stars”.
+For example, both `String.fromCharCode(0xD83C, 0xDF03)` and `\uD83C\uDF03` return code point `U+1F303` "Night with Stars”.

 While there is a mathematical relationship between the supplementary code point value (e.g. `0x1F303`) and both surrogate values that represent it (e.g., `0xD83C` and `0xDF03`), it does require an extra step to either calculate or look up the surrogate pair values every time a supplementary code point is to be used.
 For this reason, it’s more convenient to use [`String.fromCodePoint()`](fromcodepoint) (part of the ES2015 standard), which allows for returning supplementary characters based on their actual code point value.
-For example, `String.fromCodePoint(0x1F303)` returns code point `U+1F303` “Night with Stars”.
+For example, `String.fromCodePoint(0x1F303)` returns code point `U+1F303` "Night with Stars”.

 Examples
 --------